petervflocke/ESP32MatrixClock/README.md

 Demo: https://youtu.be/KMVDdp78MfU

-More infor to come, drop me a message if you need help.
+More info to come, drop me a message if you need help.